SDATAT BOND ALLIANCE PROGRAM

 (Q) What is the projected cost to our township?

-(A) The Fund organizers are proposing that each township/town would pay $300.00 assessment for two (2) years, for a total initial assessment of $600.00.
+(A) The Fund organizers set the $50,000 bond premium assessment at $300.00 for two (2) years, for a total initial assessment of $600.00.
 Additional coverage is available for additional cost.
 The total assessment may be paid right away if the town/township desires to do so.
 After the initial assessment no additional payment would be required unless claims would require additional assessments sometime in the future.

 (Q) How much coverage will that afford?